sharden007/AGM-Optimizer/README.md

 - MIT Licensed for commercial use

 ---
-### See It in Action
-Contact Shawn Harden @ sharden007@gmail.com for a demo to experience the difference yourself.

 ### Integrate Into Your Project
 AGM works with PyTorch's standard training loops.
 Five lines of code and you're optimizing with AGM.